 Private campgrounds in Montana are operated to produce a profit and their camping fees are established by the owners.
 The State of Montana maintains a good searchable database of Lodging in Montana which will allow you to easily search for a private campground.

 Public campgrounds are generally located in areas that offer great outdoor recreation opportunities.
-Fishing areas, trail heads, scenically significant and other unique places are often found near public campgrounds in Montana.
+Fishing areas, trailheads, scenically significant attractions, and other unique places are often close to public campgrounds in Montana.
 Some can be used as a base for exploring surrounding areas while others offer direct access to recreation.
 Some public campgrounds in Montana are rather remote so make sure you understand the roads you will drive before you head to any site.

 There are many places in Montana where it is possible to have a great car camping experience without using a developed campground.
 Unless otherwise designated, all undeveloped federal lands are open for free “dispersed camping”.
 This means that there are millions of acres of land open for campers.